Ferber, Sears, Healthy Sleep, Sleeping Through the Night, etc. – I was obsessed with baby sleep books. Here’s the summary of all of them.

 Here’s what I’ve learned from baby sleep books:

 Babies wake up… a lot.
 Every 45-60 minutes, in fact.
 All of us go through sleep cycles.
 Adults wake every 90 minutes or so to flip over their pillows or elbow their partners.
-Babies’ nervous systems are immature so they wake every 45-60 minutes.
+Babies’ nervous systems are immature, so they wake every 45-60 minutes.
 They also tend to cry at these times.
 Super.

 My experience: Yep.
 They sure do wake up a lot.
 No one is surprised by this.

 Help baby learn to put him or herself back to sleep.
 Since babies wake up a lot, it’s helpful for them to learn how to go back to sleep without you.
-Otherwise you get to wake up every 45-60 minutes, too.
+Otherwise, you get to wake up every 45-60 minutes, too.
 Pass.

-At bedtime, put baby to sleep drowsy, but awake.
 Your little one feels disconcerted when she falls asleep in your arms but then wakes up an hour later in a different place.
 So rock, walk, sing, whatever until your sweetie is oh-so-close to asleep, but put her in her bed before her little eyes are shut tight.

 My experience: I got obsessed with the definition of “drowsy.”
 I mean, what does “drowsy” even look like in a baby that passes out while nursing?
 It turns out finding the perfect amount of “drowsy” doesn’t matter at all and I was just being crazy.
 My best strategy was to rub W’s back a little as I put her down.
 Her eyelids would flutter.
 “Great,” I thought, “that was .05 seconds of awake, right?”
 Over time, W was more alert and I would put her down when her blinks started to get very heavy and slow.

-Pause for a few seconds before going to your baby at night.
 When your sweet pea inevitably wakes up in the night, take a few breaths before rushing to his or her side.
 Start with just one breath and build up to a longer pause over time – 2 or 3 minutes if you can.
 This gives your little darling a chance to go back to sleep without you.

-My experience: The baby box next to the bed really helped here.
+My experience: The baby next to the bed really helped here.
 I could, without moving, glance over and see that W was ok without her realizing I was watching.
 It helped me stay calm while giving her a chance to put herself back to sleep.
 I imagine a bassinet or something would work the same way.
 Then one night, when I was doing a ~45 second pause, a miracle occurred – W put herself back to sleep before I picked her up.
 I cried. #hormones

-Consider “sleep training.”
 Sometimes called “cry it out,” most experts agree that this isn’t appropriate until baby is at least 4 months old.
 They also agree that the longer you wait after 4 months, the more difficult it is.
 For those that worry about damaging their children (me) by letting them cry – new research shows that babies who are sleep trained grow up to be just as secure and attached as babies who weren’t.
 So, sleep training doesn’t hurt your kid.
 That being said, it’s not for everybody and there’s no judgment here.
 Do what works for your family.
 If you want to try, read below for a common structure.

 My experience: We did this at Winnie’s 4-month sleep regression.
 I “left to get takeout” on the first night and my husband took the first few rounds of check and console (more on that later).
-When I finally walked in the door, 45 minutes later, the baby was asleep and hubby was drinking a beer.
+When I finally walked in the door 45 minutes later, the baby was asleep and hubby was drinking a beer.
 I still don’t know what happened during that 45 minutes, but I also don’t care.

 How to Sleep Train, if it’s your thing: